dinhanhthi/dinhanhthi.com/_posts/ml/2019-05-25-understand-confusion-matrix-and-f1-score.md

 \end{align}
 $$

 You may easily notice that if we change our definition of "positive" class (what is "1" is now "0" and vice versa), the value of F1-Score changes too.
-It's because the TP in the formulas of precision and recall will change to FN instead.
+It's because the TP in the formulas of precision and recall will change to TN instead.
 It means that <mark>you have to be careful when you choose the label for positive class.
 The meaning of F1-Score will be corresponding to this label</mark>.

 How F1-Score can be useful in evaluating a model? <mark>When you need a balance between precision and recall</mark> and <mark>when you have an uneven class distribution</mark>.
 If one of them is improved at the expense of the other, F1-Score will be very small.